-Under the loading conditions depicted in Figure 3, the compressive force of 3D printed TPU structures with varying densities were evaluated.
+varying densities were evaluated.
 Each structure demonstrates three unique deformation stages: linear elasticity, plateau, and densification (Bates et al., 2016, 2019; Li et al., 2019).
-During initial compressive strains, the behavior is linear due to simple elastic of the structure's cell walls.
+During initial compressive strains, the behavior is linear due to simple elastic resposes of the structure's cell walls.
 The cell walls buckle as deformation continues, culminating in the characteristic plateau phase.
 Densification occurs when the opposing cell walls eventually come into contact.
 The rigidity of the structure experiences a substantial increase during this densification phase, nearly reaching the stiffness of the initial solid material (Tomin & Kmetty, 2022).

 Figure 3a initiates the comparison of 3D honeycomb structures at different densities by focusing on transversely oriented honeycomb structures across three density levels.
 The results of this study agree with previous research that has examined the compressive properties of dense structures (Bates et al., 2019; Tomin & Kmetty, 2022).
 Dense structures exhibit superior compressive characteristics.
-Notably, the high-density TPU 3D printing (RD 0.48) is of great structural strength.
-Furthermore, these structures exhibit exceptionally high energy adsorption capacities, as evidenced by the area under the stress-strain relationship curve.
-This value increases as the density of the structure increases.
+Notably, the high-density TPU 3D printing (RD 0.48) provides great structural strength.
+Furthermore, these structures exhibit exceptionally high energy adsorption capacities, as evidenced by the area under the stress-strain curve.
+This area increases with density of the structure.
 Due to their dimensions, structures with a high relative density have a reduced plateau stress range (Basurto-Vázquez et al., 2021; Bates et al., 2019; Rahman & Koohbor, 2020).
 As cellular dimensions decrease, there is a corresponding contraction of the intercellular space.
-So the value of the distance at which densification occurs decreases in correlation with the relative density value.
-Figure 3b demonstrated that altering the angle of the 3D structure affects its compressive properties.
-The results indicated the compressive capacity of Ribbon and Tran-Rib structures is nearly identical, with ribbon angles being slightly more acute.
+So the distance at which densification occurs decreases in correlation with the relative density.
+Figure 3b demonstrates that altering the angle of the 3D structure affects its compressive properties.
+The results indicate that the compressive capacities of Ribbon and Tran-Rib structures are nearly identical, with ribbon angles being slightly more acute.
 On the other hand, the transverse structure with a trans angle exhibited the lowest compressive strength.
-Also, the transverse structure has a wider stress plateau range than other structures (Bates et al., 2016, 2019; Habib, 2020).
-This means that the trans-angle structure can collapse more quickly than other angles with the same density.
-The observed differences in compressive properties due to density variations and structural angles provide valuable insights for understanding the mechanical behavior of 3D-printed honeycomb structures.
+Also, the transverse structure has a wider stress plateau than the other structures (Bates et al., 2016, 2019; Habib, 2020).
+This means that the trans-angle structure can collapse more quickly than structures with other angles but with the same density.
+The observed differences in compression responses due to density variations and structural angles provide valuable insights for understanding the mechanical behavior of 3D-printed honeycomb structures.